Part One Edited

 “Everyone loves me, I’m the one and only, the most popular girl in school!”
 Brianna protested.
 “I don’t love anybody.
 I don’t have to!”

 Brianna screamed.
-The searing heat should have consumed her, but the pain continued, there was no escape.
-She tried holding her breath to pass out like she’d done when she was small, no help.
-She could hear the old man angel snickering at her terror.
-And then it got hotter.
+The searing heat should have consumed her, but the pain continued; there was no escape.
+She tried holding her breath to pass out like she’d done when she was small.
+No help.
+She heard the old man angel snickering at her terror.

 “I can’t go looking like this!”